nak/systemd/README.md

 ## Details

+This is an extension to systemd that contains true network namespace support for network services

 Most documentation is available on [systemd's web site](https://systemd.io/).

 Assorted, older, general information about systemd can be found in the [systemd Wiki](https://www.freedesktop.org/wiki/Software/systemd).